dell/terraform-provider-redfish/docs/data-sources/system_boot.md

     ssl_insecure = each.value.ssl_insecure
   }

-  // resource_id is an optional argument.
+  // system_id is an optional argument.
 By default, the data source uses
-  // the first ComputerSystem resource present in the ComputerSystem collection resource_id = "System.Embedded.1"
+  // the first ComputerSystem resource present in the ComputerSystem collection system_id = "System.Embedded.1"
 }

 output "system_boot" {